How to Make a Poster: Design and Branding 101

 Design 101

-You’ve defined your product.
-You’ve defined your target audience.
-Now it’s time to apply design to your brand.
-We’ll go through and get you familiarized with basic design principles and help you select the best design choices for your poster and your identity.
+You ve defined your product.
+You ve defined your target audience.
+Now it s time to apply design to your brand.
+We ll go through and get you familiarized with basic design principles and help you select the best design choices for your poster and your identity.

 Color

+The use of color in design is so important.
+Studies have shown that viewers first react to the color in a design and then quickly develop an emotional reaction to it.
 Warm colors like oranges, reds, and, yellows are well, warmer.
-They’re happy, stimulating, and inviting.
-Think about every food app on your phone – Grubhub, Yelp, Seamless.
+They re happy, stimulating, and inviting.
+Think about every food app on your phone Grubhub, Yelp, Seamless.
 All red.
 This is because red is proven to initiate a hunger response.
-The hungrier you are, the more tacos you add to your checkout cart.
+The hungrier you are, the more tacos you add to your checkout cart. [caption id="attachment_3306" align="alignnone" width="560"]

+Fleet Foxes, an indie band known for harmonious vocals, uses an illustration composed of various cool, green tones to promote a show.[/caption] Blue is the primary color in this cool color batch.
+Because cool tones are seen as trustworthy, many businesses opt to feature blue in their logos.
+Twitter, Facebook, Venmo, Paypal.
+These businesses want you to use their platform and feel like your information, personal or financial, is safe.
 Both warm and cool colors can be paired with neutral colors like gray, taupe, white, or black.
-While neutral colors don’t typically fall into a warm or cool category, they can.
+While neutral colors don t typically fall into a warm or cool category, they can.
 For instance, some browns or tans can have more yellow (warm) or more green (cool.)
-And while neutral colors don’t provide as strong of an emotional response as the warm or cool colors, they can certainly have an effect.
+And while neutral colors don t provide as strong of an emotional response as the warm or cool colors, they can certainly have an effect.
 A strong use of black, for instance, can create a dark, mysterious mood.

 Line

 A line is a distance between two points.
 While lines are fairly simple, the manipulation of them can cause the viewer to feel very different things.
+Horizontal lines, for instance, have a calming effect.
+Like their namesake, they have a sense of stability and tell the viewer where to look. [caption id="attachment_3308" align="alignnone" width="560"]

-When carefully used, diagonal lines can create a dynamic effect.
+The soft vertical lines paired with the reaching bodies gives the poster a sense of height and energy.[/caption] When carefully used, diagonal lines can create a dynamic effect.
 They pass through the space giving it a sense of energy.
 If overused, however, it can create a chaotic feel.

 Shape

 The use of a shape can also have an effect on the viewer.
 Geometric shapes have more weight and tend to represent order.
-Organic shapes, with their curved lines and free form, are more akin to nature and, therefore, have a soothing effect.
+Organic shapes, with their curved lines and free form, are more akin to nature and, therefore, have a soothing effect. [caption id="attachment_3311" align="alignnone" width="560"]

 Texture

 While texture may not seem relevant to poster design, photographs or patterns with texture can be used to create a point of interest and captivate the viewer.
 For example, you could use a photograph of droplets, waves, wood grain, or thickly applied paint as a background.
-Each of these can create a unique effect.
+Each of these can create a unique effect. [caption id="attachment_3312" align="alignnone" width="560"]

 Typography

+Typography is particularly important when considering the design of a poster.
+Typefaces fit into two general categories: serif and san serif.
 Serif fonts are fonts you would recognize from newspapers or novels.
 Each of these fonts has a little line, or a serif, at the base of each stroke.
 The classics are Times New Roman, Garamond, Baskerville, Georgia, and Bodoni.
+San serif fonts are, as you probably guessed, fonts without the serif.
+They are often interpreted as the more modern typeface as they are minimal and unfussy.
+Famous san serif fonts include Futura, Gill Sans, and the ever-popular Helvetica. [caption id="attachment_3314" align="alignnone" width="560"]

 Space

 Space can be either positive or negative.
 Imagine a newspaper column.
-The white backdrop would be considered the negative space, while the object or type would be considered the positive space.
+The white backdrop would be considered the negative space, while the object or type would be considered the positive space. [caption id="attachment_3316" align="alignnone" width="560"]

 Balance

 A balanced design feels stable and visually pleasing.
 You can achieve this by not letting one element in the design overpower another.
 Instead, arrange the objects in such a way as to even the distribution of weight.
+You may be tempted to create balance through the use of symmetry.
+That s perfectly fine; it creates a pleasing response.
+It s important to note, though, that symmetry can sometimes become a bit boring. [caption id="attachment_3318" align="alignnone" width="564"]

 Contrast

 Like asymmetry, contrast creates visual interest in design.
 By arranging elements that are opposites, you can make elements stand out and, in turn, create energy and balance in the piece.
+Dark and light colors.
+Serif and san serif.
+Texture and no texture.
+The inclusion of these in your design will make the viewer stop and pay attention. [caption id="attachment_3321" align="alignnone" width="560"]

 Visual hierarchy

 People are bombarded with visuals all day long.
-It’s important as a designer, therefore, to demonstrate what is the most important information.
+It s important as a designer, therefore, to demonstrate what is the most important information.
 You can do this with strategic use of color, size, position, and contrast.
 For instance, you might use a higher contrast in color and backdrop to make the most important information the most readable.
+It is fairly intuitive, but in design, size matters.
+Headlines should be bigger than taglines which should be bigger than general text. [caption id="attachment_3298" align="alignnone" width="560"]

-Added bonus: Here is a slideshow with a few more posters along with my comments.
+Added bonus: Here is a slideshow with a few more posters along with my comments. [metaslider id=3281]

 Putting It Together

-You’ve got your branding vision.
-You’ve covered the elements of design.
-Now it’s time to put it all together.
+You ve got your branding vision.
+You ve covered the elements of design.
+Now it s time to put it all together.
 Before you begin, make sure you have all of the elements you need ready to go, particularly the copy and the photographs.
+In order to choose what colors, type, and photos to feature, revisit your branding conclusions.

 - Who was your audience?